-Carrie Underwood Receives Queen Treatment From Husband Mike Fisher During Second Pregnancy
+Carrie Underwood Receives Queen Treatment From Husband Mike Fisher During Second Pregnancy, Per ‘Us Weekly’

 Underwood and Fisher haven’t yet confirmed the due date of their second baby, though Inquisitr shared that the country superstar was showing off her growing baby bump over the weekend as she made a surprise appearance at a Keith Urban concert at Nashville’s Bridgestone Arena.

-Carrie surprised concert goers at the music city venue as she stepped out to perform her and Keith’s 2017 duet “The Fighter” and was even filmed by a fan smiling from ear to ear as she patted and rubbed her growing middle on stage.
+Carrie surprised concertgoers at the music city venue as she stepped out to perform her and Keith’s 2017 duet “The Fighter” and was even filmed by a fan smiling from ear to ear as she patted and rubbed her growing middle on stage.

 Underwood’s been pretty open about her second pregnancy so far, telling Tennessean earlier this month that she’s convinced her 3-year-old son is going to make a great big brother when his little brother or sister gets here.